csyifangli/USImageProcessing/Readme.txt

 		Output:	maximum:		5xn array with the position of the features for each finger.

-h) 20130618 ANALYSIS OF APPROACH 3 + RADIUS
+j) 20130625 ANALYSIS OF APPROACH 3 + RADIUS
-	h.1) FingerVariation.m.
+	j.1) FingerVariation.m.
 Function: Load an Excel sheet and plots different graphs showing the variation in the error for number of features and the method of selecting the features.
 Valid for the last set of experiments (zeros-nonzeros) and separated fingers.
 		Input:	xlsfile:	Excel file with the information of the NMSE computed with MATLAB

+	j.2) suptitle.m.
+Function.
+From MATLAB Central File Exchange.
+Place a big title in the figure

+	j.3) ActivationOO{XX}{YY}.fig.
+Figures with the different experiments.
+		{XX}: Testing dataset where the analysis is being performed. {Activation, NonActivation}
+		{YY}: Figure Ploted.
+GR1 stands for each finger and radius separately.
+GR2 for the mean of each finger at different radius, and GR3 shows the comparison between selected and uniform features together. {GR1, GR2, GR3}

+k) 20130703 ANALYSIS OF APPROACH 3 + RADIUS
+	k.1) FingerVariation.m.
+Function: Load an Excel sheet and plots different graphs showing the variation in the error for number of features and the method of selecting the features.
+Valid for the last set of experiments (zeros-nonzeros) and separated fingers.
+Loads all the experiments (stimulus, force in newtons, force in percentage...)
+		Input:	xlsfile:	Excel file with the information of the NMSE computed with MATLAB

+	k.2) suptitle.m.
+Function.
+From MATLAB Central File Exchange.
+Place a big title in the figure

+	k.3) force.
+Folder with the figures result of the experiments in force. {XX}{YY}.fig {XX}: Testing dataset where the analysis is being performed. {activation, nonactivation, complete}.
+		{YY}: Type of force analysis. {perc, newtons}.

+	k.4) stimulus.
+Folder with the figures result of the experiments in stimulus. {XX}{YY}.fig {XX}: Type of figure.
+5graphs stands for the mean of each finger at different radius. together shows the comparison between selected and uniform features together. {5graphs, together}
+		{YY}: Training and Testing dataset where the analysis is being performed. {1, 2, 3, 4, 5, 6}
+			1. Training complete, testing activation
+			2. Training complete, testing non activation
+			3. Training complete, testing complete
+			4. Training activation, testing activation
+			5. Training activation, testing non activation
+			6. Training activation, testing complete

+	k.5) predictions.
+Folder with the plot of the predictions in one dataset (claudio) {xx}{AAA}{y}-{BB}.fig {xx}: Testing dataset where the analysis is being performed.
+Complete, non zeros (activation) and zeros (non activation) {c, nz, z}
+		{AAA}: Number of features employed. {003, 015, 027, 039, 075, 543}
+		{y}: Type of analysis employed (Selected or uniform features).
+In case of the whole set of features, this cannot be applied {s, u, '').
+		{BB}: Radius of the grid when extracting the featuers. {10, 50}

+l) 20130719 ANALYSIS OF STATISTICS IN THE RESULTS
+	l.1) scriptcomputettest2.m.
+Script which computes the ttest2 in a subject for each finger.